 People convicted of driving under the influence of alcohol or drugs (DUI) in Pennsylvania often face mandatory incarceration, mandatory fines, court costs, and/or suspension of their driving privileges.
+However, first-time offenders may be able to avoid jail time and reduce the amount of time their license is suspended by acceptance into a pretrial diversionary program known as the Accelerated Rehabilitative Disposition, or ARD, program.

 Within the past two years, the Superior Court of Pennsylvania issued an opinion holding that acceptance of the ARD program in a Driving Under the Influence (DUI) case cannot be considered a prior offense for DUI sentencing purposes.
 This ruling can have a dramatic impact on sentences imposed for individuals convicted of subsequent DUI offenses.
 Under some circumstances, the ruling may allow some repeat offenders to petition for modification of a sentence imposed for a second or third DUI offense.